DreamLineLove/regex-cli/README.md

 ## Contents
 As of right now, the tool is written only in C++.
-I intend to write it in Go in the future.
+I intend to write it again in Go in the future.

-The executables will be inside *bin* folder in the respective language's directory.
+The executables are inside the *bin* directory.
+You can also build from source.
-Source code can also be found in the respective langauge directories as well.
 ### Go
 ```
 regex-cli/